okohll/abdocs/content/docs/charting/business-intelligence.md

 2) Use your operating system's control panel to set up the ODBC driver, using the login details we supply.
 Ensure the SSL mode is set to 'require'.
 3) From Power BI, add a connection using the PostgreSQL ODBC driver, *not* the built-in Power BI PostgreSQL driver.

-## Sending data to Power BI
+## Sending data to your external reporting tool

-A developer with MANAGE privileges on a view's parent table can set this up.
+A developer with DEVELOP privileges on a view's parent table can set this up.

+> Before continuing, please also note that only users without any [multi-tenanting]({{<relref "/docs/security-and-compliance/security-features/roles/#multi-tenanting">}}) roles will be able to turn on external reporting.
+> That's because data sent this way doesn't take account of multi-tenanting.
+Rather all data is sent, whatever the tenant.

 1) In Agilebase, open the view you wish to report on.
 Ensure it has all the necessary fields and calculations in it which you want to report on.
 If not, add them before continuing.
 2) Click the charting icon to view the chart setup interface
 3) At the bottom of the screen, tick 'send data to a shareable dashboard'.
 As this makes data available [outside of Agilebase](charting#privacy-and-data-security), you will be asked to confirm you will treat the data in a way which maintains privacy and security before enabling the feature.

 Within a few seconds, the data will then be visible to your external application.

-> The first view set up in this way is free, further views can be purchased in bundles.

 ### Changes
 It's easy for developers to make changes to views in Agilebase, for example adding / removing fields, changing calculations or just renaming a view.